Eastern Ore Mountains Nature Park: Geological history

 The Ore Mountains were formed in two stages.

 The first stage was 350 to 250 million years ago, during the Carboniferous era.
-The process of folding of rocks during the Variscan orogeny (collision of Laurentia and Gondwana), resulted into the Variscan mountain rage.
-It was composed by gneiss, mica slate and phyllite.
+The process of folding of rocks during the Variscan orogeny (collision of Laurentia and Gondwana), resulted in the Variscan mountain range.
+It was composed of gneiss, mica slate and phyllite.
 Because of later volcanic activity, magma pushed to the surface in the region of Ore Mountains and after subsurface cooling of lava, granite and rhyolite originated.
 During time the ore repositories originated.
 Through later long-time erosion, the original Variscan mountain range was eroded and flattened.

 The second stage of formation of the Ore Mountains has the span from 80 to 15 million years ago.
 The geological activity behind it, is microplate geotectonics.
 The African tectonic plate pushed several microplates to the north (to Europe).
 Thanks to that, prolongation and narrowing phases occurred along the northern edge of the Bohemian Massif.
 The European crust broke down, one of developing elements were wards.
 Some wards sunk down into the Eger Graben.
 These ancient geological activities are important for the actual geomorphology of the Ore Mountains.
-Later, the earth crust broke again because of transpression-extension regimes followed by volcanic activity, resulting into origination of basalt.
+Later, the earth crust broke again because of transpression-extension regimes followed by volcanic activity, resulting in origination of basalt.
 The actual morphology of the Ore Mountains is modeled by later erosional processes.